bigomics/omicsplayground/docs/modules/mod6_Intersection.rst

     This module is supported in the EXPERT MODE ONLY.

-The **Meta-volcano** panel provides the volcano plot visualizing the intersecting genes between the profiles.
+The **Meta-volcano** panel provides the volcano plot visualizing the intersection between the profiles by highlighting the genes that are common/shared in all selected comparisons.
+Genes ranked by cumulative fold-change across the selected comparisons.

 In addition, it generates a sorted barplot of cumulative fold-change between the profiles.

 .. figure:: figures/psc7.6.png